razilo/razilobind/README.md

 rb.bind('#test', model);
 ```

-... then build your distributable using babel and include the dsitrbutable into your html view.
+...then build your distributable logic file using babel and include the distributable into your html view.
 You can then access them via...

 ```html
 <span bind-text="foo"></span>